Diamond Carat Calculator

 But carat weight is not the only factor that affects a diamond’s value.
 The 4 C’s are widely regarded as the most important diamond characteristics when it comes to valuing a diamond.
 These are: carat weight, color grade, cut grade, and clarity grade.

 Should you be looking to sell your diamond, you will need to provide diamond buyers with the carat weight, clarity grade and color grade of your diamond to receive a price quote.
-Using WP Diamonds’ Diamond Carat Weight Calculator will help you obtain carat weight information from the comfort of your home.
+Using WP Diamonds’ Diamond Weight PDF or our Diamond Carat Calculator will help you obtain carat weight information from the comfort of your home.

 As always however, a grading report from a reputable diamond-grading laboratory such as the Gemological Institute of America (GIA) will ensure a more accurate price range.
 The reason being is that laboratories provide highly accurate carat weights but also color grade, cut grade, and clarity grade.